iPhone 13 vs. iPhone 12: Everything Apple changed this year

-Meanwhile the iPhone 12 and iPhone 12 Mini aren't going anywhere.
-Both phones received a price drop, starting at $599 for the 64GB iPhone 12 Mini and $699 for the 64GB iPhone 12.
+Meanwhile, the iPhone 12 and iPhone 12 Mini aren't going anywhere.
+Both phones' prices dropped, so they now start at $599 for the 64GB iPhone 12 Mini and $699 for the 64GB iPhone 12.
 If you can make do with less storage space, the iPhone 12 models are still great phones that run plenty fast, support 5G and are powered by Apple's A14 Bionic chip.
-The iPhone 12 Pro and 12 Pro Max however, have been discontinued to make room for the 13 Pro and 13 Pro Max.
+The iPhone 12 Pro and 12 Pro Max, however, have been discontinued to make room for the 13 Pro and 13 Pro Max.

-Read more: Here's how the iPhone 13 Pro and Pro Max compare to the iPhone 12 Pro and Pro Max.
+Read more: Here's how the iPhone 13 Pro and Pro Max compare with the iPhone 12 Pro and Pro Max.
 And here's how all four iPhone 13 models stack up to each other.

+Let's go over a few key differences between the 13 line and the 12 line, to help determine whether you might want to spring for a 2021 iPhone or stick to a 2020 iPhone.

 iPhone 13 Mini & 13 vs. iPhone 12 Mini & 12